 If vet installs a drain

 If your veterinarian needs to install a drain, home care is similar.
-Keep the area around the drain clear of discharge by swabbing the area with hydrogen peroxide or a topical cleaning solution like Vetericyn as needed.
+Keep the area around the drain clear of discharge by swabbing the area with hydrogen peroxide or a topical cleaning solution as needed.
 After a few days (usually three to four days), the discharge stops and the drain is ready to be removed by your regular veterinarian.
 The wound is then cleaned as above until fully healed.

 With timely veterinary treatment and good nursing care at home most bite wounds will heal with little complications.